mitraecp/mitra-react/README-IDE.md

 5. Edit files in the code editor
 6. See the live preview in the "Preview" tab
 7. View console output in the "Console" tab
+8. Toggle between code editor and full-screen preview using the "Preview Mode" button
-8. Manage project settings, dependencies, and sharing options using the toolbar buttons
+9. Manage project settings, dependencies, and sharing options using the toolbar buttons

 ## File Structure